 You won’t be arrested for using or telling us you’ve used drugs; that isn’t illegal.

-You can report to us online, by calling 101 if it isn’t an emergency, and on 999 if you or someone else is in immediate danger.
+You can report to us online, by calling 101 if it isn’t an emergency.
+If you're deaf or hard of hearing, use our textphone service on 18001 101.

 If you want to report to us anonymously, you can do that.